renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! note
     The private key can't be protected with a passphrase if running in a headless environment.
-Renovate will not be able to handle entering the passphare.
+Renovate will not be able to handle entering the passphrase.

 It will be loaded _lazily_.
 Before the first commit in a repository, Renovate will: